 Human Hair Extensions by Type

-Real human hair extensions can further be broken down into the type of human hair used.
+Real human hair extensions can be categorized by the type of human hair used.
 What are the different types of human hair extensions and how long do they last?
 Here’s what our research revealed:

 - Remy hair extensions are made of human hair with the cuticle intact.
 Remy hair extensions can be curled, straightened, colored, and styled just like natural human hair.